 - More completely restore flexibility, balance and stability to the injured area and to the entire kinetic chain.

 Tom, the owner and founder of The Physicaltherapy Centre, first learnt the technique from the founder of Active Release Techniques, Dr Michael Leahy.
 Working on Micheal as well as being treated by him, Tom learnt the importance of how best to administer the technique.
 Michael was very particular about how the patient should feel when being treated by an ART practitioner – if anything, there should be a “comfortable discomfort”, but it should never be painful nor unbearable.
-Since that time he has completed ART modules in upper and lower limb, spine, nerve entrapments and complex protocols.
+Since that time he has completed ART modules in upper and lower limb (allowing for his knowledge of relieving calf pain), spine, nerve entrapments and complex protocols.

 You can think of ART as a type of active massage.
 The practitioner will first shorten the muscle, tendon, or ligament, and then apply a very specific pressure with their hands as you actively stretch and lengthen the tissues.
 As the tissue lengthens, the practitioner is able to assess the texture and tension of the muscle to determine if the tissue is healthy or contains scar tissue that needing further treatment.